-Lovingly remembering you, Wes on the second anniversary of your leaving
+Lovingly remembering you, Wes on the third anniversary of your leaving

 Wesley Yocom Memorial